Hi, Welcome

 This is my story.
 The one that explains why I do this work and why I believe in it so deeply.

 This is my story.
-The one that explains why I do this work - and why I believe in it so deeply.
+The one that explains why I do this work and

 A few years ago, I hit one of the lowest points in my life.
 My mental health was slipping, my relationships were strained, and I felt completely lost.